ethereumclassic/classic-guide/docs/world_database/blocks.rst

 Blocks must always located correctly in the blockchain.
 Here are the blockchain components pertaining to context.

-block numbers
+number (block number)
    the numbers of blocks that must precede blocks on the blockchain

-parent header hashes
+parent hash (parent header hash)
    Keccak 256 hash of parent block headers

-dates & times
+timestamp (date & time)
-   dates and times blocks were added to the blockchain
+   dates and times that blocks were added to the blockchain

 The parent block of a block is the preceding block on the blockchain.
 Dates and times are denoted by the number of seconds since 1970–01–01 00:00:00 UTC.